ARamosCaio/email-sending-rpa/README.md

 ```shell
 python main.py
 ```
-then insert your email and password
+then insert your email and password on the terminal.